• Skip to main content

 Here are five ergonomic seat cushions that you should check out:

-• Everlasting Comfort Seat Cushion: This memory foam cushion provides support to the coccyx and lower back.
+- Everlasting Comfort Seat Cushion: This memory foam cushion supports the coccyx and lower back.

-• Cushion Lab’s Pressure Relief Seat Cushion: This seat cushion has an overtly ergonomic design that is guaranteed to reduce sitting and hip pressure while improving posture.
-It can be used with just about any office chair.
+- Cushion Lab’s Pressure Relief Seat Cushion: This seat cushion has an overtly ergonomic design guaranteed to reduce sitting and hip pressure while improving posture.
+You can use it with just about any office chair.

 Once you’re familiar with the position and function of your office chair’s adjustment mechanisms, you should feel more comfortable making momentary adjustments.
 Consider making adjustments depending on the task you are performing.
 For example, position your chair in a rigid, upright position when you’re performing tasks on the computer.
 Allow it to pivot more freely when you’re in a meeting or conversing over the phone.